cue-lang/cuelang.org/hugo/content/en/docs/tour/types/defaults/index.md

 ---
-title: "Default Values"
+title: Default Values
 weight: 110
 ---

-Elements of a disjunction may be marked as preferred.
-If there is only one mark, or the users constraints a field enough such that only one mark remains, that value is the default value.

-In the example, `replicas` defaults to `1`.
-In the case of `protocol`, however, there are multiple definitions with different, mutually incompatible defaults.
-In that case, both `"tcp"` and `"udp"` are preferred and one must explicitly specify either `"tcp"` or `"udp"` as if no marks were given.
+**Default values** allow CUE to decide which element of a disjunction should be chosen when a configuration doesn't specify a value, leaving more than one of the disjunction's elements as valid options.

+A default value is an element in a disjunction that has been prefixed with the preference marker `*`.

+CUE will select and use the default when a value is required but none has been explicitly specified.

 {{< code-tabs >}}
-{{< code-tab name="defaults.cue" language="cue" area="top-left" >}}
+{{< code-tab name="file.cue" language="cue" area="top-left" >}}
-// any positive number, 1 is the default
-replicas: uint | *1
+#def: string | int | *1

-// the default value is ambiguous
-protocol: *"tcp" | "udp"
-protocol: *"udp" | "tcp"
+A: #def
+B: #def & 42
+C: #def & "foo"
 {{< /code-tab >}}
-{{< code-tab name="result.txt" language="txt" area="top-right" >}}
+{{< code-tab name="TERMINAL" language="" area="top-right" type="terminal" codetocopy="Y3VlIGV4cG9ydCBmaWxlLmN1ZQ==" >}}
-replicas: 1
-protocol: "tcp" | "udp"
+$ cue export file.cue
+{
+    "A": 1,
+    "B": 42,
+    "C": "foo"
+}
 {{< /code-tab >}}
 {{< /code-tabs >}}